TV and Internet Viewing

 the news

-a sit-com (situation comedy)
+a sit-com (situation comedy)a documentary

 a quiz show